 6. Real-time message delivery.

 7. Visual reconnaissance (real-time video or photo surveillance).

 8. Flexible system configuration (different types of independent sensors).

 Based on the collected requirements, we defined the key architecture and operating principles of the future solution.

 The system encompassed the following components:

-• Compact Camera Trap designed to receive pictures of the monitored area.
-The camera can be triggered manually or by an alarm of an external sensor, such as Compact Ground Sensor and Compact Break-Wire Sensor.
+• Camera Trap designed to receive pictures of the monitored area.
+The camera can be triggered manually or by an alarm of an external sensor, such as Ground Sensor and Break-Wire Sensor.

-• Compact Ground Sensor designed to detect trespasser's movements (personnel or vehicle) and trigger the camera trap.
+• Ground Sensor designed to detect trespasser's movements (personnel or vehicle) and trigger the camera trap.

 To extend the communication range, we complemented the system with a repeater that can be mounted on an elevated site or a tree by providing high-quality communication at up to 1 km distance.